Dennistheanalyst/dennistheanalyst.github.io/README.md

 Patients' Race: The distribution of emergency room visits categorized by patients' race.

-The distribution of emergency room visit categorized by age.
+The distribution of emergency room visit categorised by age.

-The distribution of Emergency room visit categrised by gender.
+The distribution of Emergency room visit categorised by gender.

 Additionally, the dashboard includes interactive slicers and timeline for: